FRBNY-DSGE/Replication-of-Online-Estimation-of-DSGE-Models/README.md

 To re-run predictive densities in section 5:
 (this code has been run and tested using a slurm scheduler and Julia 1.1.0 on BigTex)
 - Go to batchfiles/200117/
+- Change line 21 of specPredDensity.jl to the path where you git cloned the repo to (see example in first section)
 - Run (sbatch if using slurm scheduler) master_script.sh
 - Running this launches separate parallel jobs for different combinations of predictive densities (prior, conditional data, etc.)
 - The predictive densities' raw output save to save/200117.
 This data is loaded in by forecasting_section.jl to produce the predictive density plots.